 Melissa Braswell Gravely

-Melissa founded and directs the Village Performing Company and the Advanced Dancer’s Program.
+Melissa has been the Creative Director and Owner of VDS for 25 years.
+She founded and directs the Village Performing Company and the Advanced Dancer’s Program.
 She began her dance career at the Governor’s Magnet School for the Arts and received her BFA in Dance and Choreography from Virginia Commonwealth University.
 She danced and choreographed with Steve’s House Dance Collective for six years and received a Partner’s in the Arts grant for her video dance piece, Without Warning.
 She served as a board member for Ground Zero Dance Company for many years.
-She teaches all levels and ages and has taught in the Richmond community for over 20 years.
+She teaches all levels and ages and has taught in the Richmond community for over 25 years.

 Instructor and Assistant Director of Teen and Advanced Programs at The Village Dance Studios, Rob Petres holds a BFA in Dance and Choreography from Virginia Commonwealth University.
 He has taught workshops and company classes for Ground Zero Dance Company and Steve’ House Dance Collective, in Budapest, Hungary, Mexico and Istanbul, Turkey.
 In 1992 he co-founded the Richmond-based Steve’s House Dance Collective with Ray Schwartz, where he worked as a choreographer, dancer, technical director, and lighting designer.
 Rob currently choreographs and performs with Ground Zero Dance Company, of which he is co-founder and co-artistic director.